cashfree/cashfree-android-sdk-v0/README.md

 The CashfreeSDK is bundled as a AAR.
 More information at https://developer.android.com/studio/projects/android-library.html

-Here are steps to import the CashfreeSDK into your Android App:
+Here are steps to import the CashfreeSDK into your Android App with Android Studio version 2.2:

 1. Get the cashfreeSDK.aar file by cloning this repository.
 2. Go to File -> New -> New Module..